 Whether you’re sending your child off to camp for the summer or getting her ready for college, preparation is required.
 If you asked me my top three tips for preparing your child to leave home, here’s what I would say:

-1. Teach them to be respectful – be mindful of those she has to share a space with; keep her area clean.
+1. Teach them to be respectful – be mindful of those she/he has to share a space with; keep their area clean.

 2. Have a cooperative spirit – be willing to help where needed (without the excessive moaning, groaning and grumbling).